Ecofascism: Definition

+Philosopher André Gorz characterised eco-fascism as hypothetical forms of totalitarianism based on an ecological orientation of politics.
+Similar definitions have been used by others in older academic literature in accusations of "environmental fascism".

 In 2005, environmental historian Michael E. Zimmerman defined "ecofascism" as "a totalitarian government that requires individuals to sacrifice their interests to the well-being of the 'land', understood as the splendid web of life, or the organic whole of nature, including peoples and their states".
+This was supported by philosopher Patrick Hassan's work analysing historical accusations of ecofascism in academic literature.
 Zimmerman argued that while no ecofascist government has existed so far, "important aspects of it can be found in German National Socialism, one of whose central slogans was "Blood and Soil".
-Other political agendas instead of environmental protection and prevention of climate change are nationalist approaches to climate such as national economic environmentalism and securitization of climate change.
+Other political agendas, instead of environmental protection and prevention of climate change, are nationalist approaches to climate such as national economic environmentalism, securitisation of climate change, and ecobordering.

+Ecofascists often believe there is a symbiotic relationship between a nation-group and its homeland.
+They often blame the global south for ecological problems, with their proposed solutions often entailing extreme population control measures based on racial categorisations, and advocating for the accelerated collapse of current society to be replaced by fascist societies.
+This latter belief is often accompanied with vocal support for terrorist actions.

 Vice has defined ecofascism as an ideology "which blames the demise of the environment on overpopulation, immigration, and over-industrialization, problems that followers think could be partly remedied through the mass murder of refugees in Western countries."
 Environmentalist author Naomi Klein has suggested that ecofascists' primary objectives are to close borders to immigrants and, on the more extreme end, to embrace the idea of climate change as a divinely-ordained signal to begin a mass purge of sections of the human race.
 Ecofascism is "environmentalism through genocide", opined Klein.
 Political researcher Alex Amend defined ecofascist belief as "The devaluing of human life—particularly of populations seen as inferior—in order to protect the environment viewed as essential to White identity."

 Terrorism researcher Kristy Campion defined ecofascism as "a reactionary and revolutionary ideology that champions the regeneration of an imagined community through a return to a romanticised, ethnopluralist vision of the natural order."
+She further argues that ecofascists can be broadly divided into two groups: "custodians" who are predominantly ecocentric, and consider themselves and their localised ethnic group responsible for maintaining the ecological balance of their native lands, and "conquerors", who are anthropocentric, and are motivated to preserve the environment due to the belief that their "race" will not survive ecological collapse.